RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

 Given a collection of items, a hash function that maps each item into a unique slot is referred to as a **perfect hash function**.
-If we know the items and the collection will never change, then it is possible to construct a perfect hash function (refer to the exercises for more about perfect hash functions).
+If we know the items and the collection will never change, then it is possible to construct a perfect hash function.
 Unfortunately, given an arbitrary collection of items, there is no systematic way to construct a perfect hash function.
 Luckily, we do not need the hash function to be perfect to still gain performance efficiency.